Make a list of places you want to visit and figure out the best route from there

 In some cases, taking your pet along with you can be a better option than having to find a home for them for the next six months to a year.

-You will face challenges with taking your pets because some caravan parks, reserves or camping spaces may not allow pets, specifically (larger) dogs.
-So you need to research animal friendly sites before you start travelling.
+You will face challenges with taking your pets caravanning because some caravan parks, reserves or camping spaces may not allow pets, specifically (larger) dogs.
+So you need to research animal-friendly sites before you start travelling.

 Make sure you are on top of all vaccinations and flea and worm control medication.
-It can be a good idea to have a folder full of his health history as well in case of an emergency and you need to visit a different veterinarian.
+It can be a good idea to have a folder full of your pet’s health history in case of an emergency and you need to visit a different veterinarian.

 And try to be consistent with your pets’ food.
 Don’t keep switching between whatever food is available at the nearest supermarket.
 This can lead to an unsettled stomach and an upset animal.

-While on the road plan regular stops for toilet breaks and exercise.
-One you have settled in your next location, check around the campsite for any dangers before letting your animal out.
-Remember that it will be an unfamiliar place for your pet so keep an eye on them so they don't wander off and get lost.
+While on the road, plan regular pit stops for toilet breaks and exercise.
+Once you have settled in your next location, check around the campsite for any dangers before letting your animal out.
+Remember that it will be an unfamiliar place for your pet so keep an eye on them so they don’t wander off and get lost.

 Budgets and bills